adamsuk/blog/pages/blog/2022-brag-doc/item.md

 - Started as a Senior Lead Instructor at Code First Girls for the next cohort of fullstack students.
 - Went to my first music festival post-covid with my dad and saw plenty of awesome bands and comedians at Tramlines in Sheffield.
+- Stepping up at RPF and helping with backlog refinement, sprint planning and generally being available for tech questions 😊

 ### July

 - My Raspberry Pi position was confirmed permanent so I'll be sticking around the RPF 🥳
+- Tasked with and presented my approach to a complete overhaul of project site pathways.
+Working with the designers with their slick designs in hand we broke it down into an MVP and chunked the work up to allow multiple devs to work on it.
+This included the use of a new design system approach and Storybook implementation for quick design feedback.

 ### June

+- Smashed some DevOps by adding some functionality to automatically add/remove GitHub Actions to project site content repositories to speed up S3 uploads.
+We've gone from 14min builds (almost hitting hard timeouts) to 3mins for our biggest projects due to the S3 uploads now being seconds! 😎
 - Ran my first ever half marathon at the [Nottingham Holme Run in 1hour 59minutes 7seconds](http://results.eventchiptiming.com/myresults.aspx?uid=16202-8300-3-185966) 💪
 - Furthered my Postgres skills with new Google DataStudio dashboards and queries for business reporting using in-app data.